St. Dominic Catholic Church (Washington, D.C.)

-St. Dominic Church is a parish of the Roman Catholic Church, established in 1852.
-It is located in Southwest Washington, D.C., in the Archdiocese of Washington, and is administered by the Order of Preachers, more commonly known as the Dominicans, in the Province of St. Joseph (Eastern).
+St. Dominic Church is a parish of the Roman Catholic Church in the United States, established in 1852.
+It is located in Southwest Washington, D.C. in the Archdiocese of Washington, and is administered by the Order of Preachers, more commonly known as the Dominicans, in the Province of St. Joseph (Eastern).

 Location

 The historic parish church and priory are located at 630 E St SW in Washington, near the United States Department of Housing and Urban Development and L'Enfant Plaza, and three blocks south of the National Mall.
 The nearest Metro station is L'Enfant Plaza Station.